Substrate, lighting and temperature are very important factors when setting up a Leopard Gecko habitat.

 What Do Leopard Geckos Need In Their Tank?

 Leopard geckos are bright, curious lizards that need more than just an empty tank to stay active and healthy.
 These lizards need dry and humid hides, décor (like branches and rocks) and live plants such as jade and aloe vera.

-Having multiple objects in their enclosure is important for them to explore and interact with.
+Having multiple objects in their enclosure for them to explore and interact with is important.
 Owners will also get lots of joy watching their Leopard Gecko hunt and explore in their enclosure.

 To feel safe and secure a Leopard Gecko needs plenty of hides throughout their enclosure which they can retreat to during daylight hours.
 These hides can be as simple as Tupperware containers or as complex as a natural wooden log or rock cave.

 In addition to simple hides they also need a moist hide to help with shedding and hydration.
 This critical component of a leopard gecko’s tank is often missed by first-time owners!